XenyxNZ/Arma-3-Performance-Guide/README.md

 Maximum stable RAM speed depends on several factors including CPU memory controller, motherboard, RAM stick density/ranks, and total RAM sticks installed.

-**If you are planning to run high density kits (eg: 2x32GB or 2x48GB), or four sticks instead of two, disregard the aforementioned DDR5 speed recommendations above 6000 MT/s, as these configurations put much more strain on the CPU memory controller, limiting how fast they can run without causing instability (crashes/blue screens).**
+**If you are planning to run high density kits (e.g. 2x32GB or 2x48GB), or four sticks instead of two, disregard the aforementioned DDR5 speed recommendations above 6000 MT/s, as these configurations put much more strain on the CPU memory controller, limiting how fast they can run without causing instability.**

 ### GPU